Quantum Convolutional Coding with Shared Entanglement: General Structure: Conclusion and Current Work

 where $Z\left( D\right) $ and $X\left( D\right) $ are the respective \textquotedblleft Z\textquotedblright\ and \textquotedblleft X\textquotedblright\ matrices for a given set of quantum convolutional generators.
 It is clear that this formula holds after we have expanded the original set of generators.
 The proof technique follows from the proof technique outlined in Ref.~\cite{arx2008wildeOEA}.
 But we are not sure how to apply this formula to an initial set of unexpanded generators.

 The techniques developed in this article represent a useful way for encoding quantum information.
-This framework will most likely lead to codes with reasonable performance but they will most likely not come close to achieving the quantum capacity of an entanglement-assisted channel.
-The next step should be to combine the theory in this article with Poulin et al.'s recent theory of quantum serial-turbo coding~\cite{arx2007poulin}.
-This combination might lead to entanglement-assisted quantum turbo codes that come close to achieving capacity.
+The next step should be to combine the theory in this article with Poulin \textit{et al}.'s recent theory of quantum serial-turbo coding~\cite{arx2007poulin}.